Eddie Lacy barely makes weight in first Seahawks weigh-in, earns money for it

 — SportsTrust Advisors (@_SportsTrust) May 15, 2017

 This, along with Lacy’s recent garage sale proceeds, means he has collected on two recent windfalls now.
 But please, Eddie, don’t go out to the local steakhouse to celebrate.
-He had been the butt of fat jokes near the end of the 2015 season and clearly has struggled with his weight, even amid some moments in which it appeared he had his conditioning in check.
+He was the butt of fat jokes near the end of the 2015 season and has struggled with his weight, even amid some moments in which it appeared he had his conditioning in check.

 Lacy appeared to be a star in the making for the Packers after being named the 2013 Offensive Rookie of the Year and earning one Pro Bowl berth.
 But his career got off track amid poor conditioning the past few seasons, and he was limited to five games during the 2016 season — with no touchdowns — after suffering a season-ending ankle injury.

-The Packers allowed him to walk, and Seattle signed Lacy to a one-year deal, $5.5 million with $3 million fully guaranteed — relatively modest money for a player who started his career so promisingly after being a key cog in some highly successful teams at Alabama.
+The Packers allowed him to walk, and Seattle signed Lacy to a one-year deal, $5.5 million with $3 million guaranteed — relatively modest money for a player who started his career so promisingly after being a key cog in some highly successful teams at Alabama.

 Can he keep his weight down?
-The 253 still feels pretty high to us, and he likely needs to keep working to get into prime form prior to training camp.
+The 253 still feels high, and he likely needs to keep working to get into prime form prior to training camp.

 – – – – – – –